John Gibb (courtier)

-John Gibb of Knock and Carribber (c.1550-1628) was a Scottish landowner and courtier.
+John Gibb of Knock and Carribber (c.1550–1628) was a Scottish landowner and courtier.

 He was a son of Robert Gibb and Elizabeth Schaw.
 His mother is sometimes said to have been the Elizabeth Schaw who a mistress of James V of Scotland and mother of James Stewart, Commendator of Kelso, but she died in 1536.
 He was however a kinsman of the Master of Work, William Schaw and Elizabeth Schaw, Countess of Annandale.

 His home, Carribber, is near Linlithgow.
 His other residence was Knock, in Fife, close to the present day Knockhill Racing Circuit.
 The surname was often spelled "Gib".

 Court life

 Robert Gibb of Carribber served James V of Scotland as Esquire of the Stable.

 John Gibb was a valet ot varlet of the chamber of James VI of Scotland from 1576.
 In February 1580 he was paid for supplying tennis balls to the royal tennis court, called the "catchepule".
 The tennis court for James VI at Stirling Castle had been constructed from timber in June 1576.

 In October 1582 he met Walter Keyre at Leith, a messenger from the Duke of Lennox who was staying at Rothesay Castle, displaced from his favour at court by the Gowrie Regime.
 James VI spoke to Gibb privately about the meeting in the "stole" or garderobe at Holyrood Palace.
 The English ambassador Robert Bowes heard the king advise Gibb that the Duke and Keyre ought not to endanger themselves by sending messages.
 The story suggests that at this time Gibb's role was similar to the Groom of the Stool at the Tudor court.

 In November 1584 he was made keeper of the palace and yards of Dunfermline, which became a special residence of Anne of Denmark.
 He had a yearly pension of £100 paid from the Dunfermline estate.
+The Master of Gray hoped Gibb would be his agent at court in August 1586.

 Gibb travelled with James VI to Norway and Denmark, and with his fellow valet William Stewart was recorded making payments and gifts of Danish dalers from the queen's dowry, and settling the king's losses at card games.
+In August 1591, Gibb was given £240 Scots to spend on livery clothes allowances given to Danish courtiers returning home.

 John and other members of the Gibb family, and Willam Schaw, signed a band in June 1590 as cautioners in support of a James Gibb who had fought illegally with James Boyd of Kippis in Edinburgh in a family feud.
 His death sentence was converted to banishment.